 The study involved a dress to be worn by women that had sensors embedded in the cloth.
 The study was designed to measure where the women were touched and how many times in a bar setting.
 The dress recorded up to 40 gropes per hour.
 Perhaps predictably, the majority of the touches were on the back, arms, wrist, neck, waist, and hips.
 When they showed the study results to the men, they expressed surprise.

-The comments on my feed were enlightening in regard to how one might determine whether touch was appropriate or acceptable.
+The comments on my feed were enlightening in regard to how one might determine whether touching was appropriate or acceptable.
 My favorite guideline was:

 “Let that guide you.
 If you wouldn’t want to be behind bars with a guy touching you that way, then don’t do it to her unless you know her and know that you have explicit permission to do it.”